janblom/WSL2setup/README.md

 ```

 You will have to run this one-liner twice.
-* Once to install Windows pre-requisites (this needs to be run with admin rights)
+* Run the script once to install Windows pre-requisites and let your computer reboot
+* Follow the instructions of step 4 on this page: https://aka.ms/wsl2kernel (download AND install)
-* Once after the computer re-boots to update the WSL2 kernel and install a WSL distro (Ubuntu 20.04 recommended, and do not run this step with admin rights)
+* Once after the computer re-boots to update the WSL2 kernel and install a WSL distro (Ubuntu 20.04 recommended)

 ## Prerequisites